Floyd Little, Syracuse and Broncos great, dies at 78 | NFL | Journal Gazette

 ARNIE STAPLETON | Associated Press

-DENVER — Floyd Little, the Hall of Fame running back who starred at Syracuse and for the Denver Broncos, has died.
+Floyd Little, the versatile running back who starred at Syracuse and for the Denver Broncos, has died after a long bout with cancer.
 He was 78.

-The Pro Football Hall of Fame said he died Friday night.
-No cause was given.
+The Pro Football Hall of Fame said he died Friday night at his home in Nevada.

+“Floyd Little was not only a Hall of Fame running back, he was a Hall of Fame person,” NFL Commissioner Roger Goodell said.
+“Faith, family and football were the pillars of his life.”

 Little was a three-time All-American at Syracuse, where he wore No. 44 like Jim Brown and Ernie Davis before him.
 From 1964-66, he ran for 2,704 yards and 46 touchdowns.

 “I know when I got there the talk was about the team moving to Chicago or Birmingham,” Little told The Associated Press in an interview in 2009.
-“So, I supposedly saved the franchise, and I think (former team spokesman) Jim Saccomano gave me that nickname.
-It’s been a part of my name ever since.”
+“So, I supposedly saved the franchise.”

 Little was elected to the College Football Hall of Fame in 1983 and the Pro Football Hall of Fame in 2010.